paulpach/BlueNoise/Pach1/Pach1.md

     1. I get the value of s(i-1) and s(i+1).
     2. calculate the range of numbers that are in range of both values
     3. pick one randomly using [Squirrel3](https://www.youtube.com/watch?v=LWFzPP8ZbdU)

-Note that any other noise function instead of Squirrel3 would work just fine.

-Here is the implementation of my [BalancedSequence](BlueNoiseSampler.cs#L61)

-Here is my implementation of [Squirrel3](SquirrelNoise.cs)

 ## Picking rows and columns.